 Step 11: Use the Measuring tool to mark some landmark at the earthquake distance that is easily recognizable.

 Step 12: Click the Edit button, and choose the Quake Distance From Seismograph circle to stretch a circle from your seismograph to the feature you just determined.
-The earthquake should have occurred somewhere on this circle.
+The earthquake should have occurred somewhere in this circle.

 Step 13: Draw circles around the remaining two seismographs, and find the location of the earthquake where the circles overlap.

-Evaluate: Are you ready to be an earthquake hunter?
+Are you ready to be an earthquake hunter?

 Step 14: Now, you will repeat this process in another location with another earthquake.
 Search the seismograph link heliplots to determine an earthquake’s location from three different seismographs.